Mean field limit of Ensemble Square Root Filters -- discrete and continuous time: Introduction

 We also consider the continuous-time filtering problem

 Motivated by the continuous time limit analysis of discrete-time ESRF algorithms conducted in \cite{lange2019}, we investigate in Section \ref{secMeanCont} the asymptotic behavior of ensemble-based Kalman-Bucy-type filtering algorithms initially proposed in \cite{bergemann2012}, which we will introduce in more detail in Section \ref{algoCont}.
-We provide a corresponding mean field analysis as made precise in Theorem \ref{resultMeanCont}, investigate the linear case and discuss the relationship of the stochastic partial differential equation driving the distribution of the mean-field process and the Kushner-Stratonovich equation.
+In the simpler case of $H = {\rm Id}$, a mean field analysis has been conducted in \cite{deWiljes2018}.
+We provide corresponding mean field results in the case of general matrices $H$ as made precise in Theorem \ref{resultMeanCont}, investigate the linear case and discuss the relationship of the stochastic partial differential equation driving the distribution of the mean-field process and the Kushner-Stratonovich equation.